H. D. S. Greenway: Early life and education

-Greenway was born in Boston, Massachusetts in 1935 to James Greenway and Helen Livingston Scott, the second of three children.
+Greenway was born in Boston, Massachusetts, in 1935 to James Greenway and Helen Livingston Scott, the second of three children.
 His father, a member of the Lauder Greenway family, was a well known ornithologist and explorer who was a curator at Harvard University's Museum of Comparative Zoology.
 Greenway attended Milton Academy, Yale University and Oxford University.
-After serving in the U.S. Navy reserve for two years from 1960-1962 he began his career in journalism.
+After serving in the U.S. Navy reserve for two years from 1960 to 1962 he began his career in journalism.

 Later in his career, Greeenway would be the recipient of both a Nieman Fellowship and a fellowship at the Shorenstein Center on Media, Politics and Public Policy at Harvard University.

 Career

 Greenway started his career at Time in 1962.
-Greenway was interviewing W. Averell Harriman at the State Department on November 22, 1963 when reports were received that President President Kennedy had been shot.
+Greenway was interviewing W. Averell Harriman at the State Department on November 22, 1963, when reports were received that President President Kennedy had been shot.
 As the presidential pool were all in Dallas, Greenway was sent to the White House to cover the event there, reporting that "No one around Kennedy thought to call the president's staff.
 For a moment the White House had become a backwater.
 Staffers were arguing over whether the White House flag should be lowered."

 By the spring of 1967, he became a war correspondent for Time in Indochina covering the Vietnam War in Vietnam, Cambodia, and Laos.
 "It was Vietnam that obsessed me then," Greenway said.
 He acquired a reputation for being lucky at first, though that luck ran out in Hue during the Tet Offensive in February 1968 where, embroiled in battle, he actually picked up an M-16 and fired at the enemy.
 Later in that same battle, Greenway and fellow journalists Charlie Mohr and Al Webb were carrying a wounded Marine to safety and Greenway was hit in the leg by fragments of an RPG.
 He, Mohr, and Webb were each awarded a Bronze Star for rescuing the Marine and saving his life.

 In 1970, Greenway was promoted to chief of war reporting at Time by Henry Luce.
 Due to the Greenway family's wide-ranging network of friendships, he would find himself on unusual missions, such as escorting his friend John le Carré around Southeast Asia on a research trip for what would become le Carré's book, The Honourable Schoolboy.
 Greenway was also a friend of photojournalist Sean Flynn, the son of film actor Errol Flynn, and was present when Flynn decided to distribute marijuana to an entire indigenous village in Papua New Guinea.
 The two men were also together in Cambodia in 1970 the day Flynn and another photojournalist, Dana Stone, rode off—never to be seen again.